geekiam/blog/content/posts/are-all-systems-broken.md

 and standardization – skills that will be easily and efficiently supplanted by artificial and augmented intelligence (AI) , where IQ alone isn’t sufficient.

-To succeed future generations will need a complementary mix IQ (intelligence) + EQ (emotional intelligence)
+To succeed future generations will need a complementary mix of the following 3 components to reach their potential:
+* IQ (intelligence)
+* EQ (emotional intelligence)
-+ RQ (resilience) to reach their potential.
+* RQ (resilience)